 Hiking from Col des Bœufs in Salazie to La Nouvelle in Mafate

 Make sure to start the day early and leave the west coast, (which is where I recommend staying) by 7 am.
 The drive is technically 2 hours long, but with lots of windy roads and hairpin bends, it could take you up to an hour longer.
 If you’re using a GPS or Google Maps, you can just search “Col des Boeufs” and it will take you right to the starting point of the hike.
 The road is beautiful and lined with hundreds of waterfalls, so you might also want to get out for pictures a couple of times.

 It’s a 2 to 3-hour hike from Col des Boeufs to La Nouvelle, so if you start around 11:30 am, you’ll get there in time for lunch.
 There’s a big parking lot at Col des Boeufs, where you can park your car for 10 Euros per night.
 From here, you can just follow the signs along the trail to La Nouvelle.

 The hiking trail is well-maintained and clearly marked, so it’s easy enough to follow.
 There are a couple of steep uphills and rocky downhills, but most of the hike is very easy.
 You don’t need to be particularly fit and if you’re able bodied, you’ll manage.
 Once you reach the village of La Nouvelle, where you’ll spend the night, check into your gîte and grab yourself a cold Dodo (beer).
-The pace of life up there is super relaxed, so chill out and soak up this isolated spot.
 Give yourself a moment to really put it into perspective; you’re on an island, within an island, within the Villa Islands, in the middle of the Indian Ocean.